AlexECX/django_MultiFormView/README.txt

 For MultiFormView:
-  - You can overload get_methods initial, prefix and form_kwargs on a per form basis by defining a get_<form's name>_<method name> for it.
+  - You can overload the get_methods initial, prefix and form_kwargs on a per form basis by defining a get_<form's name>_<method name> for it.

   - After form(s) validation, the view iterates through the valid forms'